ScalablyTyped/Distribution/a/angular__core/readme.md

  * found in the LICENSE file at https://angular.io/license */
 /**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
  * Bindings for pure functions are stored after regular bindings.
  *
  * |------consts------|---------vars---------|                 |----- hostVars (dir1) ------|